-Notes to the Financial Statements Year ended 31 October 2019 (Expressed in Jamaican dollars unless otherwise indicated)
+Notes to the Financial Statements Year ended 31 October 2020 (Expressed in Jamaican dollars unless otherwise indicated)

-Purchased or originated credit impaired financial assets (POCI)

-POCI assets are financial assets that are credit impaired on initial recognition.
-The Bank only recognises the cumulative changes in lifetime ECLs since initial recognition, based on a probability-weighting scenarios, discounted by the credit adjusted EIR, as follows:

-Loan commitments and letters of credit: When estimating 12mECL for undrawn loan commitments, the Bank applies the PD and LGD to the undrawn amount, and this amount is discounted at an approximation to the expected EIR on the loan.
+- (i) Impairment of financial assets (continued) - Purchased or originated credit impaired financial assets (POCI): These assets are financial assets that are credit impaired on initial recognition.
+The Bank only recognises the cumulative changes in lifetime ECLs since initial recognition, based on a probability-weighting scenarios, discounted by the credit adjusted EIR. - Loan commitments and letters of credit: When estimating 12mECL for undrawn loan commitments, the Bank applies the PD and LGD to the undrawn amount, and this amount is discounted at an approximation to the expected EIR on the loan.